 Drinking Water Access

-Untreated potable water on campus (tap water) has been listed as ‘good.’
+Tap water on campus has been listed as good from GEID.
 For added protection on campus, many water fountains are filtered with a Granular Activated Carbon (GAC)-10 model filters.
 The filter reduces unwanted taste, colour and chlorine from the water.
-The yellow “This Fountain is Filtered” sign has been placed above all fountains that are filtered with GAC-10 filters.
+“This Fountain is Filtered” signs have been placed above all fountains that are filtered with GAC-10 filters.

 Funded by the Students’ Union, Facilities Management, the Sustainability office, and Health and Wellness, alternate water purification systems are available at kiosks in every major building on campus.
-There is also a kiosk located in The Hangar (G121) that has been funded by Athletics & Recreation.
-There are no kiosks in the University House (aka Platypus House).
+Please keep in mind that these drinking water kiosks are not drains.
+Avoid putting any liquids into the kiosks.

 Water Treatment and Quality